rollvolet/document-generation-service/README.md

 * invoice

 ### Volumes
-All generated files (final output as well as intermediary files) are stored in `/tmp`.
+All generated files are stored in `/share`.